eigerco/polka-storage-book/src/storage-provider-cli/wallet.md

 # The `wallet` command

 The wallet command is a re-export of the Substrate CLI.
-For detailed documentation, you can check the following links:
+The detailed documentation is available under:

 - [`sc_cli`](https://docs.rs/sc-cli/0.46.0/sc_cli/commands/index.html)
 - [`subkey` subcommands](https://docs.substrate.io/reference/command-line-tools/subkey/#subcommands)

 ## Subcommands

-You can use the following commands with the `wallet` subcommand:
+The following commands are available with the `wallet` subcommand:

 | Command             | Description                                                                                            |
 | ------------------- | ------------------------------------------------------------------------------------------------------ |